 Our ordinary shares have traded on the TASE since October 2005 and our ADSs have been listed on the NYSE American since November 2013.
 Trading on these markets will take place in different currencies (U.S. dollars on the NYSE American and NIS on the TASE), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Israel).
 The trading prices of our securities on these two markets may differ due to these and other factors.
-Any decrease in the price of our securities on the other market.
+Any decrease in the price of our securities on one of these markets could cause a decrease in the trading price of our securities on the other market.